 Kaser is a decidedly white-collar village, with fully 92.99% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Kaser is a village of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Kaser who work in teaching (33.95%), office and administrative support (23.20%), and management occupations (10.75%).

-A relatively large number of people in Kaser telecommute to their jobs.
-Overall, about 8.30% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.30% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One of the benefits of Kaser is that there is very little traffic.
 The average commute to work is 18.04 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.